Authorities5 min read1 of 6

 Overview

-If the Emotions, Spleen, and Sacral are all defined in your chart, your alert senses (from the Spleen) and gut responses (from the Sacral) may be jumping up and down.
-But wait - remember that the Emotions still rule, and emotional clarity will let you determine what feels clear and right.
-Take your time, sit with your emotions, and allow yourself to feel what you're feeling until everything becomes clear.
+If the Emotions, Spleen, and Sacral are all defined, your alert senses (from the Spleen) and gut responses (from the Sacral) may be jumping.
+But the Emotions still rule, and emotional clarity is what tells you what feels right.
+Take your time, sit with what you're feeling, and let it come clear.

 Practical Tips for Daily Life

-Pay attention to your emotional environment.
-Surround yourself with people and situations that support your wave not amplifying its extremes.
-Regular practices like journaling, meditation, or walks in nature can help you develop greater awareness of where you are on your wave at any given moment.
+Watch your emotional environment, too.
+Spend time with people and in situations that steady your wave rather than amplify its extremes.
+Journaling, meditation, or a walk outside can sharpen your sense of where you are on the wave at any given moment.

 Common Mistakes to Avoid